arafattehsin/generative-ai/notebooks/semantic-kernel/README.md

   - Open this Jupyter Notebook with Visual Studio Code.
   - Execute cells to explore how Semantic Kernel can be used for prompt engineering and basic AI-driven workflows.

+- **semantickernel-101.ipynb**
+  - A quickstart notebook for Semantic Kernel basics and simple LLM calls.

 - **sk-agents-01.dib**
-  - Open this Jupyter Notebook with Visual Studio Code.
+  - Open this .NET Interactive Notebook with Visual Studio Code.
   - Execute the cells to see advanced scenarios of agent-based interactions with Semantic Kernel.

+- **sk-azureai-agents-02.dib**
+  - Dive deeper into Azure AI Foundry Service and persistent, specialized AI agents.

+- **semantickernel-agents.dib**
+  - Explore multi-agent orchestration, Copilot Studio integration, and advanced agent workflows.

 ---